 By the end of that same February, Pastor Loudermilk rented a space in the West Oak Square shopping center at the corner of Reidville and Anderson Mill Roads.
-Within 10 months the mission’s congregation had grown to 250, its bank account held $90,000 and the budget allocated 10% to missions efforts.
+Within 10 months, the mission’s congregation had grown to 250, its bank account held $90,000, and the budget allocated 10% to missions efforts.
 It was time to build a church.

 The congregation held a groundbreaking on December 4, 1988.
-The site of the new church was at the corner of Anderson Mill Road and Sundyal (the current site of the church offices), and the church held its first service in the new building on February 4, 1990.
+The site of the new church was at the corner of Anderson Mill Road and Sundyal (the current location of the church offices), and the church held its first service in the new building on February 4th, 1990.
 But by 1997, with a growing congregation and its 400-seat capacity pushed to the limit, it was time to think seriously about building again.

 While appreciating the increased need for space, Church at The Mill has never been concerned with numbers.
 It exists for the sole purpose of worshipping and honoring a faithful God by sending its people out into the world to share the Gospel and make disciples, seeking the Lord’s will in all matters.